Editor’s note: Thanks to Danny Carlson for this guest post on Amazon A/B testing.

 If you meet these ad criteria, ask yourself the same questions about the click-through rate: Did it go up?
 Down?
 Stay the same?
 How does it compare to your PickFu survey results?

-Think of testing’s ROI like compound interest.
+Think of Amazon A/B testing’s ROI like compound interest.
 At first, the small improvements don’t add up to much, but over time improvements stack on each other and the difference grows exponentially bigger.